mad-street-den/vue-sdk/README.md

  VueSDK.mainInstance().setBloxUUID(bloxUUID: "BLOX_UUID")
 ```

+**Note:** The BloxUUID provided will be stored in App's cache and will be maintained throughout App's lifecycle.

 ## 9. Get BloxUUID

 The `getBloxUUID` function in the SDK returns the blox UUID configured in the SDK.